 - Finally, hit on Create button to spin your droplet

 It will create the droplet within a minute, and you’ll be able to see the progress bar in the DigitalOcean Cloud console.
 Once the droplet creation is completed, you’ll receive an email with one-time root login and password details.

-You’ll be also assigned with a dedicated IP address for your Ubuntu Cloud Server which can be assigned to a domain name in the DNS setting.
+You’ll also be assigned a dedicated IP address for your Ubuntu Cloud Server, which we can assign to a domain name in the DNS setting.

 Watch the Video Demo

-While it’s easy to read and follow the exact steps mentioned in the above sections, however, a video would help understand even better.
+While it’s easy to read and follow the exact steps mentioned in the above sections, a video would help you understand even better.

-Watch the below video demo on how I signed up for free credits and created my first Linux Ubuntu Server on DigitalOcean Cloud.
+Watch the video below on how I signed up for free credits and created my first Linux Ubuntu Server on DigitalOcean Cloud.

 I hope you liked the video; please subscribe to our channels for the following videos.

 What’s next in the #CloudServer Series?

-If you’ve learned and completed all the steps for creating a Ubuntu Cloud Server on DigitalOcean.
-Next, we are going to see how to log in via SSH and SFTP client for Ubuntu Server?
+Suppose you’ve learned and completed all the steps for creating a Ubuntu Cloud Server on DigitalOcean.
+Next, we will see how to log in via SSH and SFTP client for Ubuntu Server?

 By the way, click on the below button to get free DigitalOcean credits on registration.